Skip to content

 From apprenticeship to full plumbing contractor, you can expect the licensing process to take at least four years.
 Here’s everything you need to do to complete the plumbing license path in Oklahoma

-1. Find a licensed plumbing contractor to work under as an apprentice and submit the apprentice registration form
+To get your plumbing apprentice license, find a licensed plumbing contractor to work under as an apprentice and submit the apprentice registration form.

-1. Three years of equivalent experience working in a plumbing trade through the military
+• Three years of equivalent experience working in the plumbing trade through the military

-4. Pass the Journeyman Plumber exam with a score of at least 75%
+Once you’ve satisfied the experience requirements, fill out the journeyman plumber application and pass the Journeyman Plumber exam with a score of at least 75%.

-5. As a journeyman plumber, work under a fully licensed contractor for at least one additional year
+To get your plumbing contractor license, you’ll need to work (as a journeyman plumber) under a fully licensed contractor for at least one additional year.

-7. Pass both the Plumbing Contractor and Business & Law exams with a score of at least 75%
+Then, fill out the plumbing contractor license application and pass both the Plumbing Contractor and Business & Law exams with a score of at least 75%.

 Oklahoma City, OK 73107